System-Nebula/daddai/README.md

 It would be good to work on a branch called dev </br>
 When the work on the branch is done commit it to dev </br>
 The gh workflow will automatically create a PR

+### How to interact with the bot

+In order to interact with the bot you just have to mention it in your message @bot_name text